SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Evaluation

-\mypara{Result - \name achieves better predictions changing new network conditions and obtains lower P99 latency on the L4S flows} We compare the prediction quality of \name with that of the baselines over all the individual environments.
+\paragraph*{Result - \name achieves better predictions changing new network conditions and obtains lower P99 latency on the L4S flows} We compare the prediction quality of \name with that of the baselines over all the individual environments.
 We use F1-score on the \emph{sharp changes} as a measure of the prediction quality.
 We use the $\%$ decrease in P99 latency on the L4S flows, relative to the default setting of queue selection at the flow level in order to compare the performance of \name's queue selection controller.

+First, in Figure \ref{fig:sens_queue_size}, we measure the effect of changing the max queue. \name performs better than both the baselines in terms of higher F1-score by \emph{29-62\%} across all the environments and also achieves a greater P99 Reduction by \emph{33-35\%} across all environments. \name is not sensitive to increasing queue size for a given number of concurrent flows and can continue to perform well for both prediction quality and latency reduction.
+With a given number of flows, changing queue size doesn't increase the complexity of packet interactions over time due to fewer, new flow starts.

-First, in Figure \ref{fig:sens_num_flows}, we measure the effect of changing the number of concurrent flows on the performance of \name. \name performs better than both the baselines in terms of higher F1-score of \emph{29-60\%} across all the environments. \name also achieves a greater P99 Reduction by \emph{10-35\%} across all environments.
+Second, in Figure \ref{fig:sens_num_flows}, we measure the effect of changing the number of concurrent flows on the performance of \name. \name performs better than both the baselines in terms of higher F1-score of \emph{29-60\%} across all the environments. \name also achieves a greater P99 Reduction by \emph{10-35\%} across all environments.
 We expect the performance of \name to be slightly sensitive, with increasing number of flows as interactions can get extremely complex.
-However we ascertain that even upto 100s of concurrent flows, \name still provides useful latency prediction and P99 latency reduction.
+However, even upto 100s of concurrent flows, \name provides useful latency prediction and P99 latency reduction.

-Second, in Figure \ref{fig:sens_queue_size}, we measure the effect of changing the max queue. \name performs better than both the baselines in terms of higher F1-score by \emph{29-62\%} across all the environments and also achieves a greater P99 Reduction by \emph{33-35\%} across all environments. \name is not sensitive to increasing queue size for a given number of concurrent flows and can continue to perform well for both prediction quality and latency reduction.
-With a given number of flows, changing queue size doesn't increase the complexity of packet interactions over time due to fewer, new flow starts.